Ingrown nail: Management

 The treatment of an ingrown toenail partly depends on its severity.

 Conservative treatment

 Mild to moderate cases are often treated conservatively with warm water and epsom salt soaks, antibacterial ointment and the use of dental floss.
 If conservative treatment of a minor ingrown toenail does not succeed, or if the ingrown toenail is severe, surgical treatment may be required.
 A "gutter splint" may be improvised by slicing a cotton-tipped wooden applicator diagonally to form a bevel and using this to insert a wisp of cotton from the applicator head under the nail to lift it from the underlying skin after a foot soak.

-Dr. Scholl's Ingrown Toenail Pain Relief kit includes a sodium sulfide gel with cushions and elastic bandages.
+Some over-the-counter ingrown toenail pain relief kits include a sodium sulfide gel with cushions and elastic bandages.

 Nail bracing

 Nail bracing is more conservative than surgery, but less widely used.
 Nail braces work by gently lifting the sides of the toenail and eventually retraining the nail to grow to a flatter shape over time.
 The total time needed for the nail to be reshaped is one full nail growth or about 18 months.
 There are two main types of nail braces: adhesive and hooked.
 Adhesive nail braces are generally made of a thin strip of composite material that is glued to the top of the nail.
 The strip naturally tries to return to a flat state and lifts the edges of the nails in the process.
 Hooked nail braces consist of a hook (usually made of dental wire) placed under either side of the nail with some type of tensioning system pulling the hooks together.

 Because of the curved shape of the nail, the tensioning device rests on the higher middle of the nail by applying upward pressure to the sides of the nail.
 In studies of diabetics, who need to avoid surgery when possible, nail bracing was found to be effective at providing immediate, as well as long-term, relief.